Is child benefit going up in 2023?

-While you may qualify for 30 hours free childcare, an increase in child benefit will be welcome news for those on low incomes who are struggling to make ends meet.
+While you may qualify for 30 hours free childcare, an increase in child benefit will be welcome news for families who are struggling to make ends meet.

-Child Benefit is usually paid every four weeks on a Monday or Tuesday and the new rates will take effect from 10 April, the first full week of the 2023/24 tax year.
+Child benefit is usually paid every four weeks on a Monday or Tuesday and the new rates will take effect from April 2024, which is the start of the 2024/25 tax year.

 Parents don’t have to do anything to get the new increased rate, it will be paid automatically.